 As part of its plan, Cisco will close down its Flip business and support current FlipShare customers and partners with a transition plan.
 Additionally, the company expects this will result in a reduction of approximately 550 employees in the fourth quarter of fiscal 2011.

-In 2009, Cisco completed its purchase of Pure Digital Technologies Inc. San Francisco-based Pure Digital, creator of the best-selling Flip Video brand, was a pioneer in developing consumer-friendly video solutions with mass-market appeal.
+, Cisco completed its purchase of Pure Digital Technologies Inc. San Francisco-based Pure Digital, creator of the best-selling Flip Video brand, was a pioneer in developing consumer-friendly video solutions with mass-market appeal.

 ''The acquisition of Pure Digital is key to Cisco's strategy to expand its momentum in the media-enabled home and capture the consumer market transition to visual networking.
 The acquisition will take Cisco's consumer business to the next level as the company develops new video capabilities and drives the next generation of entertainment and communication experiences,'' according to Cisco at the time of the deal.

 Now, Flip is gone.
 Dead.
 Maybe the Flip video device has some bugs.
 It was not a professional camcorder.
 But it was easy to use-and fun.
 I use mine all the time.